NVIDIA/NeMo/docs/source/nlp/nemo_megatron/peft/lora_tutorial.md

 ```
 Simply substitute with the `MegatronT5SFTModel` class to use T5 instead of GPT.

-To use a different PEFT method, you can use a different config class in place of `LoraPEFTConfig`, such as `AdapterPEFTConfig`, `IA3PEFTConfig`, `PtuningPEFTConfig`.
+To use a different PEFT method, you can use a different config class in place of `LoraPEFTConfig`, such as `AttentionAdapterPEFTConfig`, `IA3PEFTConfig`, `PtuningPEFTConfig`.
 You can also use a combination of the methods by passing in a list:
 `model.add_adapter([LoraPEFTConfig(model_cfg), PtuningPEFTConfig(model_cfg)])`

 You can now start training.